 “Realize Communities is the first partnership for this site,” said CAO Elaine Vincent.
 “There is potential to explore additional partnerships with the private sector, post-secondary institutions, and other levels of government for the remaining 6.52 acres to further enhance the Town’s goals in economic development, innovation, urban design, and environmental stewardship.”

-The 10-acre parcel of land is located in the D’Arcy development and was set aside as a Municipal Dedication Site when the developer purchased the D’Arcy lands in 1994.
+The 10-acre parcel of land is located in the D’Arcy development and was negotiated as a Municipal Dedication Site when the developer purchased the D’Arcy lands in 1994.
 The proposed Homestead Project conforms to the requirements that the land only be used for municipal purposes and can never be sold.

 Next steps include developing a comprehensive public participation strategy to involve the community in project planning for the entire Homestead Project and in choosing a formal name.